nrempel/nrempel.com/content.md

 What keeps me curious

 ## focus-intro
-A few themes show up in most of my work, whether I’m pairing with a teammate, sketching a system, or hacking on a side project after everyone’s asleep.
+I've found myself focusing on a few areas recently.

 ## focus
 ### Scalable products
-My approach is pragmatic: start with something that works, then evolve it under pressure.
+I like to start with something that works, then evolve it under pressure.
 I’m interested in the invisible glue that holds systems together, queues that keep data moving, caches that smooth over latency, and APIs that stay solid under load.
-The challenge is always the same: build for scale without over engineering for ghosts.
+The challenge is always the same: build for scale without over engineering.

 Good infrastructure should fade into the background.
 When it does its job, the product feels fast, predictable, and quietly powerful.
 That’s what I aim for.

 ### Performance-minded Rust
-Rust keeps me disciplined.
-It enforces clarity: ownership, lifetimes, and immutability are design choices, not just compiler constraints.
+Rust enforces clarity: ownership, lifetimes, and immutability are design choices, not just compiler constraints.
 I reach for it when performance, predictability, and correctness matter more than iteration speed.

 Rayon and structured parallelism make it straightforward to scale workloads safely.
 Profiling, tracing, and property-based testing keep assumptions honest and feedback tight.
 Over time, I’ve learned that performance isn’t about clever tricks, it’s about removing uncertainty and trusting measurement.